 Obama picks Leon Panetta to head C.I.A.

-While skeptics see the moderate Democrat’s lack of hands-on intelligence experience as a red flag, local Dems say the CIA needs an outsider to reform an agency tarnished by the Bush administration’s policies on torture and extraordinary renditions.
+While critics see the moderate Democrat’s lack of hand-on intelligence experience as a red flag, local Dems say the CIA needs an outsider to reform an agency tarnished by the Bush administration’s policies of torture and extraordinary renditions.
 “Barack promised change and he has brought in a real outsider to what has been a real insider game,” says Rep. Sam Farr (D-Carmel).

 Central Coast Assemblyman Bill Monning also calls Obama’s choice refreshing.
-“Panetta represents newness but also grounded experience in Washington and bipartisanship,” he says.
+“Panetta represents both newness but also grounded experience in Washington and the ways of Washington and bipartisanship,” he says.

-If appointed, Panetta would go from co-directing the Leon & Sylvia Panetta Institute for Public Policy at CSU Monterey Bay to leading an agency tasked with stamping out global terrorist networks.
-Although he has been out of the White House since 1997, Panetta has kept his connections on Capitol Hill, bringing policy makers to Monterey for the Panetta Lecture Series and serving on the Iraq Study Group.
+If appointed, Panetta would go from directing the Leon & Sylvia Panetta Institute for Public Policy at CSUMB to managing an agency tasked with stamping out global terrorist networks.
+Although he has been out of the White House since 1997, Panetta has kept his connections on Capitol Hill, bringing policy makers to Monterey for the Panetta Lecture Series and recommending Iraq War interventions through the Iraq Study Group.

 Panetta will certainly be among friends in an Obama administration.
 He has worked closely with former first lady Hillary Clinton, who is slated to become Secretary of State, and used to be the boss of Rahm Emanuel, Obama’s chief of staff.

-“[Panetta] would be a breath of fresh air,” says Carmel Mayor Sue McCloud, a former CIA case officer, “somebody with more than just a passing knowledge with how Washington works and particularly at the executive level.”
+“[Panetta’s appointment] would be a breath of fresh air to have somebody with more than just a passing knowledge with how Washington works and particularly at the executive level,” says Carmel Mayor Sue McCloud, a former CIA case officer.